mattrixman/scOOBE/README.md

 ### Prerequisites

+##### python 3.3 or greater should be installed

+To check:

+    python3 --version

+To install:

+    brew install python3

+##### mysql_config is available

+To check:

+    which mysql_config

+To install:

+    brew install mysql

-- adb should work, like so:
+##### adb should work

+Like so:

     ❯ adb devices
         List of devices attached
         C030UQ72330608  device

-- ssh should authenticate without prompting for a password, like so:
+##### ssh authenticates via keys (no password prompt)

+Like so:

     ❯ ssh dev1
-          ... output omitted...
+        ... output omitted, no input needed ...
     [<your user>@dev1.dev ~]$

-- While the above ssh session is active, there should be a local port which is forwarded to the mysql port on the target machine.

 Fore more about how to configure this, see: [this confluence page](https://confluence.dev.clover.com/pages/viewpage.action?pageId=20711161)

+##### Port Forwarding

+While the above ssh session is active, there should be a local port which is forwarded to the mysql port on the target machine, this is covered in the above article as well.

 ### The First Time

-    # get python3 and (recommended) venv
-    ❯ apt update && apt install -y git python3-venv

-    # get the repo
+    # get the repo and enter its root
     ❯  git clone https://github.com/mattrixman/scOOBE && cd scOOBE

     # create a virtual environment (this makes a folder)